 Required Forms for Youth and Adult Activities at VLRC

 Required for All New Rowers (exception: not for kids boating camp).

 Everyone must submit a signed Swim Test!

 Part of the application procedure involves a swim test waiver.
 This waiver must be signed by a certified water safety instructor--not just a lifeguard.

-VLAC has an amazing legacy that continues on with your support!
+VLRC has an amazing legacy that continues on with your support!